Job Specification

 As a student:

-As an apprentice and productive worker, observes and participates in
+As an apprentice and productive worker, observes and participates

-preparedness for practical custody experience.
+and preparedness for, practical custody experience.

 Attends classes and seminars designed to address principles of